← All Conditions

 Treatment works, and the most important message is that recurrence is something to be actively prevented rather than feared.
 Surgery alone — removing deposits and repairing the diaphragm — carries a higher chance of the problem returning than surgery combined with hormonal suppression, which is precisely why the combined approach is used (Alifano; Korom et al., 2004; Visouli et al., 2014).

-With deposits removed, diaphragmatic defects repaired, pleurodesis performed and hormonal suppression in place afterwards, the great majority of women have lasting control of their chest symptoms and a low risk of a further collapse.
+With deposits removed, diaphragmatic defects repaired, pleurodesis performed and hormonal suppression continued for several months afterwards, the great majority of women have lasting control of their chest symptoms and a low risk of a further collapse.
+Two points matter for a durable result.
+First, the obvious holes in the diaphragm are not always the whole story: there can be weaker areas, harder to see, where the diaphragm meets the chest wall, and if these are not recognised symptoms can return even after the visible defects are repaired — part of why experience with this specific disease matters.
+Second, surgery is rarely a standalone fix; continuing hormonal treatment for several months after the operation is what makes the result last.
 Where recurrence does occur, it is usually because one element of that combined plan was incomplete — which is the argument for getting the whole approach right the first time.
 Dr Okiror will set out realistic expectations for your particular situation at consultation.

 What If I’ve Already Had a Pneumothorax Managed Without Anyone Thinking of Endometriosis?